-If SQL Server is installed with a default instance, the port number is 1433.
-If SQL Server is installed with a named instance, by default it is configured with a dynamic port.
-To identify the port, do the following:
+If SQL Server is installed with the default port, the port number is 1433.
+If not the default port, it may be dynamic or non-default.
+To identify the port, follow these steps:

 - In SQL Server Configuration Manager, in the console pane, expand SQL Server Network Configuration, expand Protocols for <instance name>, and then double-click TCP/IP.

-- In the TCP/IP Properties dialog box, on the IP Addresses tab, note the port value for IPAall.
+- In the TCP/IP Properties dialog, on the IP Addresses tab, note the port value for IPAall.

 If you plan on deploying the Operations Manager databases on a SQL Server configured with an Always On Availability Group or migrate after installation, do the following to identify the port:

 - In Object Explorer, connect to a server instance that hosts any availability replica of the availability group whose listener you want to view.
-Click the server name to expand the server tree.
+Select the server name to expand the server tree.